 Aside from counseling, those who suffer from physical side effects need medical attention right away.
 Alcoholics may experience health problems such as erectile dysfunction, hypertension, gastrointestinal issues, short-term memory loss, liver and heart complications, diabetes, fetal alcohol syndrome in unborn children and, in some cases, even cancer.
 The Centers for Disease Control reported that 15,183 deaths occurred due to liver problems caused by alcoholism in 2009.

-If someone you know is suffering from the physical and psychological side effects of alcohol addiction, call us at 1-800-581-4757 to speak with our expert advisors about finding a top-of-the-line outpatient alcohol treatment center near your home.
+If someone you know is suffering from the physical and psychological side effects of alcohol addiction, call us at 1-888-968-9816 Who Answers? to speak with our expert advisors about finding a top-of-the-line outpatient alcohol treatment center near your home.